jareer12/grepper/readme.md

 ## [Users]()

-The last parameter of every fucntion is `toLog`, which is used to debug, the `toLog` parameter console logs important info.
+The last parameter of every fucntion is `toLog(bool)`, which is used to debug, the `toLog(bool)` parameter console logs important info.
 Set it to `true` to enable.

 ### `userInfo()`

 Fetches code Grepper user's profile information.
-The first parameter is the `user_id`.
+The first parameter is the `user_id(int)`.

 ```js
 async function __main__() {